phptek/silverstripe-exodus/docs/en/howto.md

 #### Schema Priority

-Priority order of your schemas is important, the `Applies To` Url patterns are matched against the imported urls in priority order until the first matching schema is found.
+Priority order of your schema is important, the `Applies To` Url patterns are matched against the imported urls in priority order until the first matching schema is found.

-This means you need to order your schemas with the most specific patterns first (e.g. `CustomNewsPage`, `NewsPage`, `NewsHolder` etc), then gradually filter down the priority order to the default catch-all patterns for `Page`, `Image` and `File`.
+This means you need to order your schema with the most specific patterns first (e.g. `CustomNewsPage`, `NewsPage`, `NewsHolder` etc), then gradually filter down the priority order to the default catch-all patterns for `Page`, `Image` and `File`.

 The default catch-all patterns are: